uranusjr/molt/README.md

 ## Specify a Python

 All subcommands take a `--py=<python-command>` option before the subcommand that specifies the Python to use.
-The Python command is looked up in PATH, or it can be a path (either relative or absolute).
+The Python command can be:

+* Prefixed by a dash (e.g. `-3.6`).
+This is passed directly to the Python launcher (`py` command) if available.
+* Treated as a path if containing path separators.
+* A command to be looked up in PATH.

 ## Subcommands